sgirard/netlify-cms-tutorial/posts/now-is-the-time.md

 ---
-title: Now is the time.
+title: Now is the time
 ---
-# Now is the time.
+# For All Good Men

 Now is the time for all good men to come to the aid of their country.